AS-2259/GR NVIS Antenna

 High-frequency radio returns to transformation Army in brigade combat teams - photos of German W.W.II NVIS vehicle ant.

-Near-Real-Time F2-Layer Critical Frequency Map - 5 minute updates, but whole world, harder to read than the N. Amer. map above
+Near-Real-Time F2-Layer Critical Frequency Map - Australia, but whole world, harder to read than the N. Amer. map above

 FM 24-19 Chapter 3 - Antennas